Urge (film)

-Urge is a 2016 American thriller film directed by Aaron Kaufman, written by Jerry Stahl, and starring Justin Chatwin, Ashley Greene, Alexis Knapp, Bar Paly, Chris Geere, Nick Thune, Kea Ho, Danny Masterson, and Pierce Brosnan.
+Urge is a 2016 American thriller film directed by Aaron Kaufman, written by Jerry Stahl, and starring Justin Chatwin, Ashley Greene, Alexis Knapp, Bar Paly, Chris Geere, Nick Thune, Kea Ho, Danny Masterson, (in his final role before being incarcerated) and Pierce Brosnan.
 The film was released on June 3, 2016, in a limited release and through video on demand by Lionsgate Premiere.

 Plot

 A group of friends enter the Man's nightclub, Volcano, where one of them, Jason, is approached by one of the entertainers called the "Red Bastard".
 Jason follows the Red Bastard with the intention to buy party drugs from him or his employer.
 Jason is led to a back room of the club where the Man is entertaining some guests.
 Upon Jason's arrival, the Man cryptically announces that they have been expecting Jason, only to burst out into laughter immediately afterward.

 After the others have left, the Man introduces Jason to his drug, a new creation called Urge.
 The Man explains that Urge is something different from normal party drugs – claiming that it is like a key to unlock what is hidden, it basically tones down a person's sense of morality and strips them of their inhibitions.
 As the Man continues to speak, Jason cuts him short, explaining his distaste for people who are talking too much.
 The Man then reveals that he knows private information of Jason's life.
 The Man then takes his leave, telling Jason that the Red Bastard will lead him out and will be the one to sell him the Urge.
 The Red Bastard provides Jason with the drug and also warns him that every person may only take the drug once in their lifetime.
 Jason seems unaffected by Urge, much to the surprise of the Red Bastard.
 Jason provides Urge to his friends who, after taking it, enjoy a wild evening of partying at the nightclub.

 The next day, Jason and his friends meet up to discuss their plans for the day.
 Jason's wealthy friend, Neal, tells them that he has planned an elaborate day of activities for the day.
 But the friends, having developed a liking for Urge, respond that they'd rather just go back to the nightclub and do Urge again.
 Neal relents and throws an Urge-fueled party at his home, also inviting people from the nightclub to join.
 But this time, inhibitions are not only numbed but completely deactivated.
 This leads to the night taking a dark turn, leading to various severe injuries and even multiple deaths.
 Furthermore, it is revealed that not only are Jason and his friends taking Urge, but the Man has provided the entire island with the drug.